Mustangs rout Rangers, stay undefeated in district

 That ended scoring for the first quarter and gave the Mustangs a 21-0 lead.

-See the full story, stats, standings and pics in the next issue of The Sachse News.
-Subscribe today and help support local journalism in your community.
+For the rest of the story see the next print or digital edition of The Sachse News.
+Subscribe today and support local journalism in your community.

 0 Comments